 The composting network is still growing.
-Ricky and Katie Ludeman are relocating from Denver, where composting is a major business, and have launched Ozark Compost & Swap, a residential food waste pickup service that will come by weekly or every other week.
+Ricky and Katie Ludeman relocated this fall from Denver, where composting is a major business, to launch Ozark Compost & Swap, a residential food waste pickup service that will come by weekly or every other week.

 The “swap” in the name comes from the other aspect of the service: refilling customers’ home supply of Bentonville-based Airship Coffee Roasters beans (which can then be composted after use) and other household products, saving packaging and supporting the local economy.

 Composting saves landfill space, prevents emissions of some greenhouse gases like methane, helps plants absorb more carbon dioxide, and provides natural fertilizer for local farming and gardening.
 In some cases it can also save you money on trash hauling.

 How can I recycle food waste?

 You have a few options depending on where you live.

 Regionwide, contact the businesses mentioned above for commercial or residential subscription services:

 - Food Loops (commercial and residential).